Theological Positions of our Church

 M. Contributing as the Lord directs to the financial support of the Church, the relief of the needy, and evangelism of all people;

-N. Pledging that when we remove ourselves from this place, we will as soon as possible unite with some other church, where we can carry out the spirit of this Covenant and the principles of God’s word.
+N. Pledging that if and when we remove ourselves from this place, we will as soon as possible unite with some other church, where we can carry out the spirit of this Covenant and the principles of God’s word.